knative/docs/community/samples/serving/helloworld-r/README.md

 ---
-title: "Hello World - Shell"
+title: "Hello World - R"
-linkTitle: "Shell"
+linkTitle: "R"
 weight: 1
 type: "docs"
 ---

-A simple web app that executes a shell script.
-The shell script reads an env variable `TARGET` and prints `Hello ${TARGET}!`.
+A simple web app that executes an R script.
+The R script reads an env variable `TARGET` and prints `Hello ${TARGET}!`.
 If the `TARGET` environment variable is not specified, the script uses `World`.